SUNYCosmo/compphysics-course/mco.md

 **Course Student Learning Outcomes (SLOs):**
 The student will:
-1. Be able to write code in python for computational and numerical purposes.
+1. Be able to write codes with documentation for numerical purposes, and host them on github
-2. document their code and use git version control to make changes to a code by themselves and in collaboration with other students
-3. Apply numerical methods to carry out mathematical operations such as differentiation, integration, curve fitting and optimization
+2. Apply numerical methods to carry out mathematical operations such as differentiation, integration, curve fitting and optimization
+3. Be able to apply ready-made machine learning algorithms for simple classification problems

 **Program Outcomes Supported:**
 1. Computing and Experimental Design
 2. Problem Solving

 **Course Content Outline:**
-1. Python and github basics
+1. Github, documentation using markdown and latex syntax
-2. Symbolic tools and plotting
+2. Introduction to symbolic tools and plotting
-   A. Mathematica
+   A. Using symbolic math software to calculate derivatives and integrals
-   B. Plotting using matplotlib
+   B. Plotting functions
-3.
+3. Basic numerical methods for differentiation and integration
+4. Curve fitting and Optimization
+   A. Least square polynomial fitting
+   B. Local and global optimization
+5. Fourier Transform
+6. Monte Carlo Methods
+   A. Introduction to Random numbers
+   B. Monte Carlo Integration
+   C. Markov Chain Monte Carlo
+7. Machine Learning Tools
+   A. Classification using ready-made machine learning tools
+   B. Example of classifying galaxy images

+**Bibliography:**
+Computational Physics, Mark Newmann (2018) Computational Physics: Problem Solving with Python, Landau et. al (2015) Introduction to the Modeling and Analysis of Complex Systems, Hiroki Sayama, OpenSUNY